 Chester I. Lewis Reflection Square Park

 Tucked between two downtown Wichita buildings is a quiet hideaway and beautifully artistic park called Chester I. Lewis Reflection Square Park.
 This project sits on the site of the former Woolworth building, and is home to several bronze sculptures, including one commemorating the 1958 anti-segregation sit-in at Dockum Drug Store’s counter.
-This park is often the site of local music acts during Final Friday.
+This park is often the site of local music acts during First Friday.
 The park is located on Douglas Avenue between Market and Broadway Streets.

 Chisholm Creek Park